Voltron: Legendary Defender: Critical response

 The Official Voltron Podcast, Let's Voltron, stated, "Allura's death, as I saw it for a long time, really, really bothered me.
 I've got to be frank about it.
 As a father of a seven year daughter, for a TV-Y7/FV show, to kill off one of the few female prominent characters?
 I mean we've got a lot of strong secondary characters, but among the paladins it's Allura and Pidge and that's it, it bothered me a lot.
 To me it's a difficult pill to swallow.
 To me it came entirely out of left field.
 I kept me trap shut on social media, but I was bothered by it a lot."
 When speaking of Lotor's death, "I think it was little rough for children.
 I literally rechecked the ratings of the series when I saw that happen, and it's TV-Y7/FV... but seeing his body there—it's just.
 We didn't have to see it there, did we?"
 In regards to Shiro's wedding, "We were told that any kind of relationship developed, it was gonna happen naturally and stuff like that, and obviously this didn't really happen naturally."

-LGBT-related controversy and criticism

-While the series was generally positively received by critics, reception of the show's LGBT representation was decidedly more mixed.
-Much of the show's controversy and poor fan behavior swirled around LGBT-related issues.

 LGBT representation

 While the show had at least five confirmed LGBTQ characters, controversy swirled around its LGBTQ representation.
 Specifically, it featured three gay characters, Shiro and Adam, who broke up, with Adam dying several years later, and Curtis, a background character introduced in Season 7.
 At the end of eighth and final season, Shiro is married to Curtis.
 The series was criticized for its LGBTQ representation.
-The show was criticized for killing off a gay character, with some saying the show was following a stereotype known as "burying your gays", leading showrunner Joaquim Dos Santos to apologize to fans.Renaldo Metadeen of CBR gave his own take, criticizing the marriage between Shiro and Curtis, calling it "cheap and tacked on," while stating that making a "five-second blip of the wedding...come[s] off as a publicity stunt."
+The show was criticized for killing off a gay character, with some saying the show was following a stereotype known as "burying your gays", leading showrunner Joaquim Dos Santos to apologize to fans.
+Renaldo Metadeen of CBR gave his own take, criticizing the marriage between Shiro and Curtis, calling it "cheap and tacked on," while stating that making a "five-second blip of the wedding...come[s] off as a publicity stunt."